 Casinos are Using Video Games to Attract Millennials

-Casinos in America are likely to become amusement arcades with all kinds of video games, so we might no longer remember money wheels and slot machines.
+Casinos in America are likely to become amusement arcades with all kinds of video slot site games to play, changing the gambling world as we know it.
+So, soon money wheels and slot machines will be something from a distant past.
 New Jersey and Nevada passed laws allowing casinos to introduce skill-based casino games to attract young players.
 Think of a scenario at Bellagio where Candy Crush and Angry Birds machines are placed near a poker table.